baites/baites.github.io/_posts/2029-01-01-median-of-two-sorted-arrays.md

     return 0.5*(A[m]+A[m-1])
 {% endhighlight %}

-However, if the array is not assorted a naive solution of the problem is in python for example:
+However, if the array is not assorted a naive solution of the problem can be written in python for example:

 {% highlight python %}
 def MedianOneArray(A, S):
     A.sort()
     return MedianSortedArray(A, S)
 {% endhighlight %}

 where its runtime is \\|O(S \log S)\\| where all of it comes from the need to sort the array first and \\|O(1)\\| in memory if we allow in-place sorting.

-This algorithm can be easily generalize to the media of two arrays as follow
+This algorithm can be easily generalized to the media of two arrays as follow

 {% highlight python %}
 def MedianTwoArrays(A1, S1, A2, S2):
     A = A1 + A2
     S = S1 + S2
     return MedianOneArray(A, S)
 {% endhighlight %}

 where \\|A_1 + A_2\\| in python represent the concatenation of the two arrays.
 The runtime complexity stays the same as before (with the caveat \\|S = S1 + S2\\|) however, the algorithm needs \\|O(S)\\| of memory to hold the concatenated array \\|A\\|.

 ## Median of two sorted arrays

 > **Problem:** There are two sorted arrays \\|A_1[0..S_1-1]\\| and \\|A_2[0..S_2-1]\\| of size \\|S_1\\| and \\|S_2\\| respectively.
 Find the median of the two sorted arrays with a time complexity \\|O(\log(S))\\| where \\|S = S_1 + S_2\\| and a constant space complexity.
 You may assume \\|A_1\\| and \\|A_2\\| cannot be both empty.[^3]

-Once you recover from the feeling this is not possible, it is easy to see you can improve upon the naive but general purpose **MedianTwoArrays** to a solution with a time and space complexity of \\|O(S)\\| in the case the arrays are already sorted.
-The trick is to reuse the *merge* step of the **MergeSort** algorithm[^4] to merge two sorted array in a third one and then call **MedianSortedArray**.
+Once I recovered from the feeling this is not possible, it is easy to see you can improve upon the naive but general purpose **MedianTwoArrays** to a solution with a time and space complexity of \\|O(S)\\| when arrays are already sorted.
+The trick is to reuse the *merge* step of the **MergeSort** algorithm[^4] to merge the two sorted arrays in a third one and then call **MedianSortedArray**.

 {% highlight python %}
 def MergeArrays(A1, S1, A2, S2, E):